jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 ```

 Wow!
 There are a couple of things to note about this failure.
 The first is that
-because we are comparing versus zero, scaling our epsilon doesn't work - zero
+because we are comparing versus zero, scaling our tolerance doesn't work - zero
-times anything is zero, so the margin does not take into account the step count.
+times anything is zero, so the tolerance does not take into account the step
-Even more noticable though is just *how far away* our actual value is in terms
+count.
+Even more noticable though is just *how far away* our actual value is in
-of representable numbers.
+terms of representable numbers.

 There are two reasons why this has happened.
 The first is that, as mentioned
 above, zero is a special number and does not have the same properties as normal